 What other names is Gotu Kola known by?

-Brahma-Buti, Brahma-Manduki, Centellase, Centella asiatica, Centella Asiática, Centella Asiatique, Centella coriacea, Divya, Gota Kola, Hydrocotyle asiatica, Hydrocotyle Asiatique, Hydrocotyle Indien, Indischer Wassernabel, Indian Pennywort, Indian Water Navelwort, Ji Xue Cao, Khulakhudi, Luei Gong Gen, Luo De Da, Madecassol, Mandukaparni, Manduk Parani, Mandukig, Marsh Penny, TTFCA, Talepetrako, Thick-Leaved Pennywort, Tsubo-kusa, Tungchian, White Rot.
+Brahma-Buti, Brahma-Manduki, Brahmi, Centella, Centella asiatica, Centella Asiática, Centella Asiatique, Centellase, Divya, Hydrocotyle, Hydrocotyle asiatica, Hydrocotyle Asiatique, Hydrocotyle Indien, Indischer Wassernabel, Idrocotyle, Indian Pennywort, Indian Water Navelwort, Ji Xue Cao, Khulakhudi, Luei Gong Gen, Luo De Da, Madecassol, Mandukaparni, Manduk Parani, Mandukig, Marsh Penny, TECA, TTFCA, Talepetrako, Thick-Leaved Pennywort, Tsubo-kusa, Tungchian, White Rot.

 What is Gotu Kola?

-is an herb that is commonly used in Traditional Chinese and Ayurvedic medicine.
+is an herb in the parsley family.
+It is commonly used in Traditional Chinese and Ayurvedic medicine.
 The above-ground parts are used to make medicine.

-Gotu kola is used to treat bacterial, viral, or parastitic infections such as urinary tract infection
+Gotu kola is used to treat bacterial, viral, or parasitic infections such as urinary tract infection

 , cholera, dysentery, syphilis